 |Hispanic or Latino||47|

-Construction Management appeals to people across the globe.
+Americans aren’t the only ones with an interest in Construction Management.
 About 23.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia